CAPABILITY · SALES & LEAD-GEN

 Pulls target accounts from a list or Clay/Apollo, researches each company, writes a personalized first email, and queues it in your sending tool.
 Tracks replies, hands warm threads to a human, and feeds pipeline into CRM.

-The core problem with cold outbound at scale isn't volume — it's that volume and quality pull in opposite directions when you're doing it by hand.
+The core problem with cold outbound at scale isn't volume.
+It's that volume and quality pull in opposite directions when you're doing it by hand.
 A rep sending two hundred emails a week ends up choosing between personalized and slow or generic and fast.
-Generic and fast is what gets domains burned and response rates in the low single digits.
+Generic and fast is what gets domains burned and response rates stuck in the low single digits.
 The inbox providers know the difference between a template blast and a genuine first touch, and so does the person reading it.

-The typical failure mode looks like this: a list gets pulled from Apollo, a sequence gets loaded into Outreach or Instantly, and a blast goes out with first-name tokens and an industry line that applies to every prospect in the file equally.
+The typical failure mode looks like this.
+A list gets pulled from Apollo.
+A sequence gets loaded into Outreach or Instantly.
+A blast goes out with first-name tokens and an industry line that applies equally to every prospect in the file.
 Half the list unsubscribes.
 Reply rates crater.
-Then the team tries to fix it by adding more personalization tokens at the top of the template, which doesn't actually help because the token still pulls from a field that was never researched.
+Then the team stacks more personalization tokens at the top of the template, which doesn't help, because the token still pulls from a field nobody researched.

-Building this at scale requires a data layer most teams don't have.
+Building this at scale takes a data layer most teams don't have.
 Firmographic enrichment from Apollo or Clay gives you company size, industry, and tech stack.
-Intent signals from funding databases and job board scrapes give you timing.
+Intent signals from funding databases and job-board scrapes give you timing.
 News and LinkedIn activity give you conversation hooks.
-The AI layer synthesizes those inputs per account and writes a first line that references something real — not fabricated, not assumed, actually sourced from the enrichment data.
-The rest of the sequence follows a tested cadence: a short first touch, a value-add follow, a breakup, and a LinkedIn connection request layered in between emails to build name recognition before the third touch lands.
+The AI layer synthesizes those inputs per account and writes a first line that references something real, sourced straight from the enrichment data.
+The rest of the sequence follows a tested cadence: a short first touch, a value-add follow, a breakup, and a LinkedIn connection request layered between emails.

 Use cases

-- B2B SaaS company runs account-based outreach to mid-market ops teams, triggering personalized sequences when a target account posts a relevant job opening — outreach references the hire by title and opens with the operational problem the role implies.
+- A B2B SaaS company runs account-based outreach to mid-market ops teams, triggering a personalized sequence when a target account posts a relevant job opening.
+The outreach references the hire by title and opens with the operational problem the role implies.

-- Marketing agency runs new-business outreach to e-commerce brands showing ad-spend growth signals on Meta, with a first line pulled from the prospect's most recent campaign creative to demonstrate genuine research.
+- A marketing agency runs new-business outreach to e-commerce brands showing ad-spend growth signals on Meta, with a first line pulled from the prospect's most recent campaign creative to show genuine research.

-- Independent consultant targets CFOs at private-equity-backed portfolio companies within six months of a new PE ownership event, when budget authority and vendor decisions are most in flux.
+- An independent consultant targets CFOs at private-equity-backed portfolio companies within six months of a new ownership event, when budget authority and vendor decisions are most in flux.

-- Federal contractor BD team runs outreach to prime contractors actively hiring for a specific NAICS code, referencing the open subcontractor clauses in recent contract awards to open the conversation around teaming.
+- A compliance-heavy business BD team runs outreach to partner organizations actively hiring for a specific fit criterion, referencing open vendor clauses in recent contract awards to open the teaming conversation.

-- Regional accounting firm targets businesses that just filed for an LLC or S-corp election in the prior thirty days, using state filing data as the trigger and a first touch referencing the filing date and entity type.
+- A regional accounting firm targets businesses that filed for an LLC or S-corp election in the prior thirty days, using state filing data as the trigger and a first touch that references the filing date and entity type.

-- Residential remodeling company targets homeowners who pulled a building permit for a project type that typically expands into adjacent work, reaching out while the contractor relationship is still being formed.
+- A residential remodeling company targets homeowners who pulled a building permit for a project type that tends to expand into adjacent work, reaching out while the contractor relationship is still being formed.

 What’s included